Wednesday, 10 February 2016

 − "But not unlikely..."

 − "You didn’t let me continue.
 But I was going to say something like that.
 If you think so, it will be possible.
-When you've gone, there will be no distances, because just knowing each other we have assumed both our previous life is mud, and if we want it to be fertile, no frenzied tornado can destroy our sculpture.
-Friendship is born of the same need, the same search, and if a destructive wind comes, its whirlpool we will turn into a pirouette and its devastation into breath."
+When you've gone, there will be no distances, because just meeting we have both assumed our previous life is mud, and if we want it to be fertile, no frenzied tornado can destroy our sculpture.
+Friendship is born of the same need, the same search, and if a destructive wind comes, its whirlwind we will turn into a pirouette and its devastation into breath."

-Friendship of the breath on the side and a stick for the road, friendship: wings for flight.
+Friendship of the breath on your side and a stick for the road, friendship: wings for flight.
 To make it possible, I should persevere in the acceptance of freedom and respect.
-And finally Luke left, saying a devastating goodbye, my friend, and I was feeling his absence as if Bruce’s tent had new cracks.
+And finally Luke left, saying a devastating goodbye, my friend, and I started feeling his absence as if Bruce’s tent had new cracks.

-If Miguel and John had been busy planting, Luke had been in charge of watering the fields, but I knew that there could only be harvesting if I was not afraid of the new lights that I perceived on the other side, because the bridge I was going through was solid but unsteady with slippery pebbles, and the river beach that I divined opposite oscillated in my vision, flavoured of unexplored trails.
-July died and in its coffin carried the ashes of Nicholas Siddeley down the river as the child Nike watched them frightened on the bridge.
+If Miguel and John had been busy planting, Luke had been in charge of watering the fields, but I knew there could only be harvesting if I was not afraid of the new lights that I perceived on the other side, because the bridge I was going through was solid but unsteady with slippery pebbles, and the river beach that I could make out opposite oscillated in my vision, flavoured of unexplored trails.
+July died and in its coffin it carried the ashes of Nicholas Siddeley down the river as the child Nike watched them frightened on the bridge.

 Because Luke had spoken to me of the other side, mine then, and I didn't know whether to stay in this bank or to cross.
-And how to recognize my hunger if I had been always in my opulence busier in porcelain than in food?
-Luke gave me water, blood, light, the necessary appetite, but drops soaked, blood froze me, his light dazzled, hunger made you faint, and the bridge could either be reached by a rainbow or collapse in this storm.
+And how to recognize my hunger if I had always been in my opulence busier in porcelain than in food?
+Luke had given me water, blood, light, the necessary appetite, but drops soaked, blood froze me, his light dazzled, hunger made me faint, and the bridge could either be reached by a rainbow or collapse in this storm.

 If the clarity on the other side of the bridge that I had been able to glimpse was consistent enough, how could so many things have been?
 Perhaps my throat always occupied in drinking darkness prevented me to discover what I had not seen in 29 years.
 That day I did not read Moby Dick, but when Luke left my desire began to be a whaler.
 My heart, my white whale, and the same obsession to find it... thar she blows.
-No hurry, Ahab, that perhaps when already you don’t chase it, because you've just found it, comes death.
+No hurry, Ahab, for perhaps when you no longer chase it, because you've just found it, death will come.
 July died giving birth to Nike, who was born trembling and startled.

 There were flying, obsessive then, images of countless women, and without mercy, I began to analyze, one by one, what I had felt.
-I saw clearly that I had never loved Anne-Marie, and down the same drain left me many former faces, but I could not detach from the light of Alison, a newcomer to this city.
+I saw clearly that I had never loved Anne-Marie, and down the same drain left many former faces, but I could not detach from Alison's light, a newcomer to this city.
 Maybe I was obsessed and confused it with love for the frustration of knowing that she never loved me.
-I thought that if her drawing finally faded too, no luminaries of the past would be left, and that maybe then I would have been playing with them, never abusing them, but really treating them badly.
-What I tell you in such summary lines occupied me almost all the day 30.
+I thought that if her drawing finally faded too, no luminaries of the past would be left, and maybe then I would have been playing with them, never abusing them, but really treating them badly.
+What I tell you in such summary lines occupied me almost all day 30.
 That idea and giving up alcohol.
 But there was something else.

 The lights on the harbour of departure began dancing ghostly.
 They looked like a kaleidoscope where a single silhouette could be perceived but various images.
-A sparse face, eyes that had bitten me once... but when?
+A clear face, eyes that had bitten me once... but when?
 Lips in a cup of coffee, an illuminated star smile.
 Suddenly I almost started to scream when to all these effigies I could give a name: John!
 So that was that.
-One morning in January, an insult, a farewell that had the appearance of permanent.
-I didn't know if I wanted to see it, but that new light explained everything.
-I never minded the rags, but to see him in the arms of Miguel.
+One morning in January, an insult, a farewell that had seemed permanent.
+I didn't know whether I wanted to see it, but that new light explained everything.
+I never minded the rags, but to see him in Miguel's arms.
 Perhaps that is why I insulted him.
 Perhaps therefore I began to drink, poor castaway Nicholas, without a buoy to cling to.
 I had a heart, but had not helped me at all.
-It was not a mirror bright and focused; it did not reflect anything.
-I now had heart and mirror, but the image stunned.
+It was not a bright and clear mirror; it did not reflect anything.
+I now had a heart and a mirror, but the image stunned.
 So Luke was not the first man in my life.
 John struggled to make his name clear in the first pages.
 Or perhaps they were not the first.
 But the prologue Simon was the last thing I wrote that day.

 He could lose his hands.
-Nike had gone somewhat carefree and would have gotten them into a burrow.
+Nike had been somewhat carefree and would have let them into a burrow.
 And the Scorpion bit him.
 And his bite had been more deadly than the mythological snake, because the stinger could never be extracted.
-And, the balance of his first three days had passed to be the unexpected bite, from Libra to Scorpio, a Scorpion still without the fire of Antares, which he still did not know, but which already radiated in its domains, the summer sky, the first starry summer of Nike.
+And, the balance of his first three days had started to be the unexpected bite, from Libra to Scorpio, a Scorpion still without the fire of Antares, which he still did not know, but which already radiated in its domains, the summer sky, Nike's first starry summer.

 −Say what you want, Protch.
-But say something soon.
+But say something soon please.

 -So you fell in love with Luke.
 I had not guessed it.
 And what else do you want me to tell you, Nike?
 You did not know whether to cross the bridge.
 Something you have told me that there was a storm and perhaps you needed many things.
-An umbrella, a blanket and some light.
-And if you haven't found them yet, I can lend you them with my true friendship when you most need it.
+An umbrella, a blanket and a light.
+And if you haven't found them yet, I can lend them to you with my true friendship when you most need it.
 Dare to cross that bridge too.

-Still I had not said it.
+I had not said this yet.
 I first needed Luke to radiate in the story that I was telling:

 −It could not be otherwise.
 Thank you, Protch.